Couple doing home finances together at home

 • at least one payment has been made to the creditor from your dedicated account

 No reputable debt professional will say resolving your debt is painless.
-That said, debt resolution could help you solve your debt in an affordable way, without publicly filing bankruptcy and letting a judge decide your fate.
+That said, debt resolution could be a good way to help you solve your debt affordably, without publicly filing bankruptcy and letting a judge decide your fate.
 Once they resolve their debt, most people manage their finances better and feel less financial stress.

 What does a debt resolution company do?